Dhulbahante: 19th century

-The clan boundary between the Habr Je'lo, a clan of the Isaaq clan-family, and the Dhulbahante clan during the 19th century was traditionally in Laba Garday, situated between War Idaad and Wadamago.
+The clan boundary between the Habr Je'lo, a clan of the Isaaq clan-family, and the Dhulbahante clan during the 19th century was traditionally in Laba Garday, a pass in the Buurdhaab mountain chain situated between War Idaad and Wadamago.

 The Dhulbahante traditionally had two adjacent kingdoms:

 Markus Hoehne described the 19th century existence of a northern Dhulbahante kingdom and a southern Dhulbahante kingdom as follows:

 Dervish Period

 Dervish forces mostly hailed from the Dhulbahante.
 The Dhulbahante in Buuhodle were particularly the first and most persistent supporters of the Dervish Movement.
 Höhne on the Dhulbahante and the Dervish Movement states: